 We are preprogrammed to read expressions.
 You get emoticons too right?
-Those are the simplest schematic translations of eye and facial expressions.
-You get what 5 lines of eyebrows, eyes and a mouth can convey.
+Those are the simplest schematic translations of the eyes and facial expressions.
 I mean you know what emotions are expressed here right: 🤣 😏 😌 😉 😊?
 It only takes a few lines to convey an emotion.

-A higher level of emotional and social nuance can be read on someone’s face.
+Even more emotional and social nuance can be read on someone’s face.
 Maybe you need some practice again.
-But the translation of those squiggly facial lines are already hardwired in your head!
+But the translation of those squiggly facial lines are mostly hardwired in your brain!

-Besides, if you make eye contact, you look up, stand straighter and display and feel more confidence.
-You are a more equal partner in the conversation.
+Besides, if you make eye contact - you automatically look up, stand straighter, making you feel more confident.
+You will be a more equal partner in the conversation.

 3. Good eye contact - what does it look like

 If you want to make good eye contact think about these guidelines.

 Have balanced contact.
 Look at people for less than 10 seconds - and then look away a bit.
 Don’t make the death stare, or flit your gaze on and off every few seconds.
 A calm look in the face.
 Then back at the environment a bit.

 During a conversation, a rule of thumb is the 50-70% balance.
 50% of the time making eye contact when talking and 70% of the time when listening.